 So what about you?
 Is it time I shake the tree again more more stories?
 The call is always open… Am I alone in finding these worth creating, collecting?
 Is anyone out there got an inclination?
 Just record a video, post online, and share.
 I will do the rest to get it on the site.

-The post "Time for My Own Story of Openness" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2014/01/new-story-of-openness/) on January 6, 2014.
+The post "Time for My Own Story of Openness" was originally thawed from a previous ice age and melted at CogDogBlog (https://cogdogblog.com/2014/01/new-story-of-openness/) on January 6, 2014.